HuitingFENG/PROJECT_StudentSystem/README.md

 ### 3.2.
 Add a local database (mysql)
-Go to the directory AppBackEnd and update three parts (pom.xml, src/main/resources/application.properties, src/test) Go to the root of project and create three .yaml files (db-deployment.yaml, mysql-secret.yaml, mysql-configMap.yaml)
+Go to the directory AppBackEnd and update three parts (pom.xml, src/main/resources/application.properties, src/test) Go to the root of project and create a .yaml files (db-configMap.yaml, db-deployment.yaml)

     touch db-deployment.yaml
-    touch mysql-secret.yaml
-    touch mysql-configMap.yaml
+    touch db-configMap.yaml
-Copy the corresponding contents and update the password in the mysql-secret.yaml (ex: if using "test" as password)

-    echo "test" | base64
-Copy the result (the encoded password) from terminal and replace the old password with the encoded password Update the host, database, username in the mysql-configMap.yaml and the mysql-secret.yaml if necessary Apply these three .yaml files
+Copy the corresponding contents and update the information in the db-configMap.yaml Apply these three .yaml files

-    kubectl apply -f mysql-secret.yaml -f mysql-configMap.yaml -f db-deployment.yaml
+    kubectl apply -f db-configMap.yaml -f db-deployment.yaml
 Check the status if wanted, but it's not finished yet

     kubectl get pods,deployments,svc